Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Proofs

 \section{Proofs}

-In this section, we provide the proofs of the different results stated in Section \ref{sec:General_Behavior} and \ref{sec:Mutualistic}.
-We begin with the proof of Theorem \ref{thm:equilibrium}, which describes the alternation of equilibrium point indices along the isoclines.
+In this section, we provide the proofs of the different results stated in Sections \ref{sec:General_Behavior} and \ref{sec:Mutualistic}.
+We begin with the proof of Theorem \ref{thm:equilibrium} and Proposition \ref{prop:equilibrium_axes}, which describe the alternation of equilibrium point indices along the isoclines.

 \begin{proof}[Proof of Theorem \ref{thm:equilibrium}] Let us consider the dynamical system \eqref{eq:init}, where $f$ and $g$ satisfy hypotheses \ref{hyp:one} to \ref{hyp:four}.

 From Assumption \ref{hyp:one}, the strictly positive quadrant contains exactly two continuous curves $\Gamma_f$ and $\Gamma_g$, which may intersect.
 These curves partition $\R_+ \times \R_+$ into distinct regions.
 According to \ref{hyp:two}, inside each zone, the signs of $f$ and $g$, therefore those of $\dot{x}$ and $\dot{y}$ (for $x>0$ and $y>0$), remain constant.
 Thus, each region in $\R_+ \times \R_+$ can be associated with a unique pair of signs $\left(\dot{x}, \dot{y}\right)$.
 There are four possible pairs of signs: $\left(+,+\right)$, $\left(-,-\right)$, $\left(+,-\right)$ and $\left(-,+\right)$ for $\left(\dot{x}>0, \dot{y}>0\right)$, $\left(\dot{x}<0, \dot{y}<0\right)$, $\left(\dot{x}>0, \dot{y}<0\right)$ and $\left(\dot{x}<0, \dot{y}>0\right)$.